huggingface/pytorch-image-models/README.md

     * PyTorch DistributedDataParallel w/ multi-gpu, single process (AMP disabled as it crashes when enabled)
     * PyTorch w/ single GPU single process (AMP optional)
 * A dynamic global pool implementation that allows selecting from average pooling, max pooling, average + max, or concat([average, max]) at model creation.
 All global pooling is adaptive average by default and compatible with pretrained weights.
 * A 'Test Time Pool' wrapper that can wrap any of the included models and usually provide improved performance doing inference with input images larger than the training size.
-Idea adapted from original DPN implementation when I ported.
+Idea adapted from original DPN implementation when I ported (https://github.com/cypw/DPNs)
 * Training schedules and techniques that provide competitive results (Cosine LR, Random Erasing, Smoothed Softmax, etc)
 * An inference script that dumps output to CSV is provided as an example

 ### Custom Weights
 I've leveraged the training scripts in this repository to train a few of the models with missing weights to good levels of performance.
-These numbers are all for 224x224 traing and validation image sizing with the usual 87.5% validation crop.
+These numbers are all for 224x224 training and validation image sizing with the usual 87.5% validation crop.

 |Model | Prec@1 (Err) | Prec@5 (Err) | Param # | Image Scaling  |
 |---|---|---|---|---|